Reviving the LaSalle-Coke Crane

 This call for proposals is part of the Lachine Canal 4.0 initiative, an ambitious program aiming to transform the area along the Lachine Canal into a hub for local economic development.

-Cultural organizations, artists, collectives, and institutions have until May 30, 2025, to submit their proposal.
+Cultural organizations, artists, collectives, and institutions had until May 30, 2025, to submit their proposal.

-To learn more or consult the submission guidelines, visit the PME MTL Grand Sud-Ouest website.
+To learn more about this project, visit the PME MTL Grand Sud-Ouest website.

 Date modified :